 CLS provides log collection clients that allow you to collect your application logs and import them into CLS through APIs or SDKs.
 Currently, CLS requires logs to be uploaded in a structured manner as key-value pairs.

 The structuring of logs is to store your log data on the CLS platform in key-value format.
 Structured logs can be searched for, analyzed, and shipped based on specified keys.
 CLS allows you to report structured data directly.
-For more information, please see the following:
+For more information, see the following:

 For example, a local raw log is as follows: